riocastillo/roulette-full-stack-app/README.md

 ## Lessons Learned
-Whew it's hard finishing projects about gambling - cause I don't know anything about that!
-Regardless of that learning curve, this project taught me a lot about the use of passports.
+Whew... it is hard finishing projects about gambling - cause I don't know anything about that!
+But regardless of that learning curve, this project taught me a lot about the use of passports and if I had more time available, I'd like to go back to simplify the code a bit more.